Fangschleuse station

 Fangschleuse railway station is a railway station serving Grünheide (Mark) and Freienbrink, in the State of Brandenburg, Germany.
 The station is located on the Berlin–Wrocław railway (now servicing Frankfurt (Oder) station to Warsaw, not Wrocław).
 The train services are operated by Deutsche Bahn.
+The plan is to move the train station closer to the Gigafactory Berlin-Brandenburg by the end of 2026 and to enlarge it.

 Train services

 The station is served by the following service(s):